callumok2004/application/README.md

 # RiseFM Application

+# Important Announcements
+I do not work at RiseFM anymore, I will update this application however and fix any issues that may occur.

 # Download
 For now this application is only on Windows 64 bit, you can download it below.
 Windows: [here](https://hazel-gilt.now.sh/download/)